ionic-team/ionic-site/docs/v2/getting-started/tutorial/adding-pages/index.md

 ### Creating a Page

 Next, let's check out the `HelloIonicPage` that we are importing.
-Inside the `app/pages/hello-ionic/` folder, go and open up `hello-ionic.js`.
+Inside the `app/pages/hello-ionic/` folder, go and open up `hello-ionic.ts`.

 > You may have noticed that each page has its own folder that is named after the page.
 Inside each folder, we also see a `.html` and a `.scss` file with the same name.
-For example, inside of `hello-ionic/` we will find `hello-ionic.js`, `hello-ionic.html`, and `hello-ionic.scss`.
+For example, inside of `hello-ionic/` we will find `hello-ionic.ts`, `hello-ionic.html`, and `hello-ionic.scss`.
 Although using this pattern is not required, it can be helpful to keep things organized.

 Below, we see the `HelloIonicPage` class.
 This creates a Page - an Angular component with all Ionic directives already provided, to be loaded using Ionic's navigation system.
 Notice that because Pages are meant to be loaded dynamically, they don't have a selector: